Home » By Ingredient » Bread » Roasted Tomato Bread

 • To roast the tomatoes, spread them out on an aluminum foil-covered baking sheet and toss with 1 tablespoon olive oil.
 Preheat the oven to 400 degrees F and roast for 10-15 minutes or until the skins of the tomatoes are collapsed and just barely beginning to brown.
 Puree the tomatoes in a blender and set aside.

 • Combine the flour and salt in the bowl of a standing mixer.
 Make a well in the middle of the flour and pour in the tomatoes, the water/yeast mixture and the herbs.
-Stir with a wooden spoon or wooden spatula just until the ingredients are starting to come together, then attach a dough hook to the standing mixer and knead the dough for about 8 minutes on medium ("2" on a Kitchenaid standing mixer).
+Stir with a wooden spoon or wooden spatula just until the ingredients are starting to come together, then attach a dough hook to the standing mixer and knead the dough for about 8 minutes on medium ("2" on a stand mixer).
 The dough will still be a little sticky and tacky.
-If it's too wet, add a little more flour.
+If it's too wet, add a little more flour until you get a workable consistency.
 Remove the dough from the bowl and roll into a ball.

-• Lightly oil a clean bowl with oil and roll the dough ball around in it.
-Cover loosely with plastic wrap and place in a lightly warmed oven for about an hour, until doubled in size.
+Lightly oil a clean bowl with oil and roll the dough ball around in it.
+Cover loosely with plastic wrap and place in a lightly warmed oven (not too hot) for about an hour, until doubled in size.

 • Preheat the oven to 350 degrees F. Boil 2 cups of water and pour it into a baking pan and place it on the bottom rack.
-If possible, place the dough above the rack with the pan of boiling water.
-If not, place the boiling water in two smaller pans on either side of the bread pan.
+If possible, place the loaf pans above the rack with the pan of boiling water.
+If not, place the boiling water in two smaller pans on either side of the loaf pans.
 Bake for 40-50 minutes or until the top of the bread is browned and the loaf sounds hollow when you tap on it with your knuckles.

-• Transfer the bread to a wire rack and cool completely.
-Slice, serve, and enjoy!
+Transfer the bread to a wire rack and cool completely before slicing.

 Tried this recipe?Let us know how it was!